surge-synthesizer/shortcircuit-xt/src/Sprints.md

 Processors!
 I got the messages working and the float editors up in the UI and they snap at voice on at least.
 Woof.
 Then go change the mod matrix so the destinations are indexed and that lets me intermediate the processor through it, meaning knob drags while playing change processors.
+So to finish off the day, which in retrospect was pretty productive, I also made int params express themselves as control descriptions, blasted them to the ui, and painted them as a multi-switch.

 ## Day 20 (2023-02-22 for a smidge then a smidge more on the 23)